 Steel’s reporting exposed settlements relating to allegations against Fox News’ Bill O’Reilly.
 Beck’s Jezebel has shined the spotlight on the problem for years, and she regularly shares insights about it on WNYC’s The Takeaway.
 DeSanctis’ commentary questions popular narratives about the #MeToo movement.
 We’re in for a lively discussion with plenty of takeaways for news professionals.
 Kotkin will discuss how the legal world’s non-disclosure approach to settling complaints squelched #metoo harassment news and coverage for two decades.

 - What: Covering Sexual Misconduct in the #MeToo Era: Are You Ready?

 - When: Tuesday, March 13, 2018.
 Reception 6:30 p.m.
 Talk 7 p.m.

 - Where: CUNY Graduate School of Journalism, 219 W 40th St, New York, NY 10018

-- Tickets: Free for Deadline Club members. $10 for non-members.
+- Tickets: Free for Deadline Club members and students. $10 for non-members.

 [Updated March 3, 2018 with new speaker information.]REGISTER HERE